AppleGreen Cottage

 Topstitch around using a ¼" up to ⅜" seam allowance.
 This will also close the turning gap.
 Done!
 Now repeat as many times you want to.
 Make a set, and then an extra one for gifting to your BFF!

 It can be overwhelming to try to go organic and replace your old habits with healthier, more eco-friendly ones.
-Taking baby steps with easy diy projects like these makeup remover pads are a great place to start!
+Taking baby steps with easy diy projects, like these makeup remover pads, is a great place to start!

 WANT MORE FREE TUTORIALS AND GOODIES?